-During the summer of 2022, the Unidata AWIPS development team released version 18.2.1-6 of the Unidata AWIPS package.
-They then began actively developing a new Unidata AWIPS release of NWS's version 20; which required significant changes to underlying technologies, including moving from Java version 1.8 to 1.11, and from Python version 2 to 3.
-A beta-test version of Unidata AWIPS 20.3.2-0.1 was made available to the community in February 2023.
-Unidata's efforts to make AWIPS available to the university community rely heavily on NSF Jetstream resources, which allow the Program Center to operate remotely-accessible AWIPS Environmental Data EXchange (EDEX) servers that are freely available to our university partners.
-With the transition to Jetstream2, the development team has begun experimenting with a special, large virtual machine in Jetstream2 as a potentially more efficient technology for Unidata's community-accessible EDEX servers.
+During the summer of 2023, the NSF Unidata AWIPS development team released several beta versions of version 20. of the NSF Unidata AWIPS package, which moved the software from Python version 2 to version 3.
+NSF Unidata AWIPS version 20.3.2-1 was officially released in December 2023, with a beta release of version 20.3.2-2 in February 2024.
+NSF Unidata's efforts to make AWIPS available to the university community rely heavily on NSF Jetstream resources, which allow the Program Center to operate remotely-accessible AWIPS Environmental Data EXchange (EDEX) servers that are freely available to our university partners.
 IDV:

-The most recent version of Unidata's Integrated Data Viewer, version 6.1 update 2, was released in September 2022.
-Version 6.1 of the IDV, initially released earlier in 2022, is a major release of the software that features time series display of the PROBSEVERE Statistical models output that provide probabilistic guidance to forecasters on the likelihood of severe weather occurrence for convection in the near term; testing of Advanced Dvorak Technique (ADT) for longwave-infrared, temperature measurements; and updates to WRF grid diagnostic formulas to directly create the derived parameters such as: Equivalent potential temperature, relative humidity, Saturated Equivalent potential temperature, dewpoint, and others.
+The most recent version of NSF Unidata's Integrated Data Viewer, version 6.2 update 2, was released in December 2023.
+Version 6.2 of the IDV, released in August 2023, is a major release of the software that features a new Level II Radar grid display, point cloud and point grids displays, and the ability to use non-geolocated point data.
+Version 6.2 also updated the list of available ADDE servers and the WMS feature.
 In collaboration with UCAR Center for Science Education and Computational Information Systems Laboratory, the project developed an extended IDV package for a Real-Time Weather Museum Touchscreen.
 This new real-time weather museum touchscreen display will undergo further usability testing to eventually join other weather and climate exhibits at NCAR's Mesa Lab in Boulder, CO, and at the NCAR-Wyoming Supercomputing Center Visitor Center in Cheyenne, WY.
 LDM: